larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.

+Moderators will periodically provide an aggregate report to the community on actions taken under this policy.

 ## Consistency and Conflict Resolution {#appeals}

 Administrators and moderators shall act in a manner